ComputeCanada/molmodsim-vmd-visualization/_episodes/04-visualizing_trajectories.md

 You can calculate the time dependence of RMSD in a molecular dynamics simulation using the RMSD Trajectory Tool.
 It is located under `Extensions` -> `Analysis` -> `RMSD Trajectory Tool`

 1. Load a trajectory
-1. Start `RMSD Trajectory Tool` and add a molecule: `Add active`
+2. Start `RMSD Trajectory Tool` and add a molecule: `Add active`
+3. `Align` all frames using backbone of the whole protein.
+You can choose a reference frame or a reference molecule.
-2. Make a selection of atoms for which you want to calculate RMSD
+4. Make a selection of atoms for which you want to calculate RMSD
-    - use all protein atoms (normally you don't want to include hydrogens)
+    - use all protein backbone atoms (normally you don't want to include hydrogens)
     - use all nucleic acid atoms
     - use a specific part ot the system (e.g. resid 20 to 80)
-    - limit selection to only backbone atoms
-3. `Align` all frames (you can choose the reference frame or a reference molecule).
-4. You can save rmsd in a file so you can make a nice figure with your favorite plotting software, and check `Plot` box to view the result.
+5. You can optionally save rmsd in a file so you can make a nice figure with your favorite plotting software, and check `Plot` box to view the result.

-Exercise: compute RMSD of the RNA bound to the protein.
-What can you tell about its dynamics from the RMSD plot?
+>## Exercise
+> Align frames using backbone of all protein residues.
+Compute RMSD of two selections: backbone atoms of residues 780-800 and 820-840.
+>
+> 1. Considering both selections, what is the minimum and the maximum RMSD?
+> 2. How does the RMSD change when you include all atoms?
+> 3. Over the course of the simulation, which of the groups is more stable?
+> 4. Are your RMSD results affected by the previous superposition step?
+>
+>> ## Solution
+>> 1. The minimum is 0.339, the maximum is 6.259.
+>> 2. RMSD increases when all atoms are considered.
+>> 3. The first group, 780-800.
+>> 4. Yes
+>> {: .language-bash}
+> {: .solution}
+{: .challenge}

+### RMSD Calculator
+The `RMSD calculator` is similar to the `RMSD Trajectory Tool`, but it calculates the RMSD between two molecules.
+It is located under `Extensions`->`Analysis`->`RMSD Calculator`.
+>## Exercise: Calculating RMSD between molecules
+>The RMSD calculator works well when two molecules are composed of the same atoms, but  the alignment will fail if atom selection in the reference molecule differs from that in the target molecule.
+The issue is illustrated in this exercise.
+>1.
+Compute RMSD of two molecules: PDB ID 1si4 and 4n7n.
+For the calculation, use only chain A backbone atoms.
+>2.
+When all chain A residues are used for alignment, why does the alignment fail?
+>3.
+Can you think of a way to include all backbone atoms present in both proteins in the alignment?
+>
+>>## Solution
+>> 1. Use the atom selection: `chain A and resid 1 to 140`, and check box `Backbone only` for both alignment and RMSD calculation, RMSD = 0.92558
+>> 2. The residue 141 of 1si4 molecule has the terminal oxygen atom "OXT", while it is absent in 4n7n.
+>> 3. Exclude the OXT atom from the selection: `not name OXT and chain A and resid 1 to 141`
+>>
+>{: .solution}
+{: .challenge}

 {% include links.md %}